UPDATE — MARCH 2026:

 Washington State Attorney General Launches Task Force on Artificial Intelligence

 In a move to position the state of Washington as a leader in the ethical and innovative use of artificial intelligence (AI), Attorney General Bob Ferguson announced the formation of a new AI Task Force.
 The move comes after lawmakers pushed for the creation of a task force earlier this year.
 This task force, established through bipartisan legislation, aims to address the growing impact of AI on the economy and daily life.
-The task force will bring together technology experts, industry representatives, labor organizations, civil liberty groups, and other stakeholders to explore AI’s benefits and challenges, ultimately providing policy recommendations by 2026.
+The task force will bring together technology experts, industry representatives, labor organizations, civil liberty groups, and other stakeholders to explore AI’s benefits and challenges.
+Ultimately, it will provide policy recommendations by 2026.

 “The impact of Artificial Intelligence in our economy and daily lives is an urgent issue of our time,” said Attorney General Ferguson.
 “Washington will lead on innovative and ethical AI, as we have in so many areas.
 I appreciate the task force members for committing their time and expertise, exemplifying why Washington is a technology leader in this country.”